pypa/cibuildwheel/docs/faq.md

 To create a package that builds ABI3 wheels, you'll need to configure your build backend to compile libraries correctly create wheels with the right tags.
 [Check this repo](https://github.com/joerick/python-abi3-package-sample) for an example of how to do this with setuptools.

+You could also consider running [abi3audit](https://github.com/trailofbits/abi3audit) against the produced wheels in order to check for abi3 violations or inconsistencies.

 ### Packages with optional C extensions {: #optional-extensions}

 `cibuildwheel` defines the environment variable `CIBUILDWHEEL` to the value `1` allowing projects for which the C extension is optional to make it mandatory when building wheels.